Yemen suffers power vacuum after president, premier quit

 Some Houthi officials have welcomed Hadi's resignation but the group said an official position had yet to be taken.
 It urged the army to uphold its responsibilities and called on Houthi fighters to be on alert.

-Witness said Houthi fighters were seen surrounding the homes of a number of senior officials from Bahah's government, including the defence minister, in Sanaa.
+Witness said Houthi fighters were seen surrounding the homes of a number of senior officials from Bahah's government, including the defense minister, in Sanaa.

 A senior Yemeni official said the Houthis had proposed the creation an interim presidential council to run the majority Sunni Muslim country, but an alliance of parties rejected the idea.
 Officials said the Houthis were holding contacts with various political factions on what to do next.